 'C' (ii) was the Japanese seizure of the British colony of Hong Kong (8/25 December 1941).

-Hong Kong was the centre of British power in China.
-Victoria Island had been ceded by the Chinese in 1842, after the 1st Opium War, and the New Territories on the adjacent mainland were administered by the British under a lease extending until 1997.
+Hong Kong was the core of British power in China.
+Victoria island had been ceded by the Chinese in 1842, after the 1st Opium War, and the New Territories on the adjacent mainland were administered by the British under a lease extending until 1997.
 The city of Victoria was established on the north-western coast of Victoria island while Kowloon was built up across from Victoria on the mainland.
 However, by 1941, the position of the colony was exposed and vulnerable.
-Located on a particularly rugged section of coast, only 13% of the land was arable, and food constituted a quarter of all imports.
+Located on a particularly rugged section of coast, only 13% of the land was arable, and food constituted one-quarter of all imports.
 Water was supplied to the population of Victoria island, already considerable swollen by refugees from China, via an elaborate system of catchment basins and reservoirs.
 In June 1940 the colonial government had ordered all European women and children evacuated.
-However, a considerable number of women enrolled as nurses, air raid wardens, and clerks to avoid evacuation.
+However, a considerable number of women enrolled as nurses, air raid wardens, and clerks and thereby deliberately avoided evacuation.

 Hong Kong was a haven for Kuomintang smugglers, who mingled with the large fishing fleet and transported an estimated 6,000 tons of munitions per month to the Chinese interior.

 The region has a pronounced monsoon climate, with the rainy season peaking in August.

 Hong Kong’s defences included coastal artillery batteries at Stone Cutters Island, Mount Davis, Jubilee, Devil’s Peak and Pakshawan with all-around traverse.
 The naval base was at Aberdeen on the southern coast, where it was protected from the mainland by the mountains of Victoria island and sheltered from the sea by Aberdeen island.
 However, the RAF was compelled to share facilities with the civilian airfield at Kai Tak.